 The Checkpoint Control feature is contained in the latest upgrade of the software, Net2 v6.05 and allows for staff and visitors to be monitored and approved before entering a building.
 Additionally, you can create checkpoints within a building where users must be validated before they can access other areas, helping to follow health and safety guidelines and protect the well-being of staff and visitors.

-This development follows other improvements launched this year by Paxton.
+This development follows other improvements launched this year by Paxton to help organisations mitigate the risks associated with COVID-19.
 The Net2 Occupancy Management feature was launched in the summer and was specifically developed to support social distancing and make the workplace COVID-secure.
 This was designed to help businesses quickly and easily manage the flow of people around their buildings to control the maximum number of people in any given area.

 The Net2 v6.04 upgrade also included improvements so installers, like Ecl-ips, could integrate the access control system with thermal scanners more easily.
 Thermal imaging has been considered by organisations as they provide a way to detect staff or visitors that may have raised temperatures and require health screening.
 Systems available to do this include the Avigilon Thermal Elevated Temperature Detection Solution which Ecl-ips can also offer.